golang/tools/internal/mcp/design/design.md

 server.RemovePrompts("code_review")
 ```

-Clients can call the spec method `ListPrompts` or an iterator method `Prompts`
+Client sessions can call the spec method `ListPrompts` or the iterator method `Prompts`
-to list the available prompts and the spec method `GetPrompt` to get one.
+to list the available prompts, and the spec method `GetPrompt` to get one.

 **Differences from mcp-go**: We provide a `NewPrompt` helper to bind a prompt
 handler to a Go function using reflection to derive its arguments.
 We provide